Segfaultt/FileBaseContext/README.md

 **FileBaseContext** is a provider of **Entity Framework Core 8** to store database information in files.

+Powerful file based database provider for Entity Framework Core, easy 'Serverless' file system text file serialised ef db persistance

+Works for
+- Unit Test - Mocking
+- Serverless db persistance, easier than Sqlite (Tables are created for one thing)
+- Works cross platform, easy offline persistant data store

-It was built for development purposes.
-All information is stored in files that can be added, updated, or deleted manually.
+Although it was built for development purposes, it works for serverless db persistance.
+All information is stored in files that can be added, updated, or deleted manually via file system.

 ## Benefits
+- Easier than Sqlite, just works

-- you don't need a database
+- you don't need a database server
 - rapid modeling
 - version control supported
 - supports all serializable .NET types-